d3scomp/tcoef/TECHNICAL.md

 # Main concepts

 ![Simplified tcof class diagram](https://github.com/d3scomp/tcof/blob/master/doc/tcof-class-diagram.png "Simplified tcof class diagram")
+_Fig.
+1 - Simplified tcof class diagram_

-The class diagram XXX presents a simplified overview of the tcof library.
+The class diagram in Fig. 1 presents a simplified overview of the tcof library.
 Some classes/traits are intentionally merged into single class in the diagram (e.g., Ensemble, EnsembleGroup, EnsembleGroupMembers traits are represented by the Ensemble abstract class) for the sake of brevity.
 The library also contains more non-core reusable traits (tcof.traits) than shown in the diagram.

 tcof package contains the following core traits/classes: